core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The shown examples consider a CoAP group identified by the group hostname grp.example.
 Its members are CoAP servers listening to the associated IP multicast address ff35:30:2001:db8:f1::8000:1 and port number 5685.

-Note that a group hostname is used here to have better-readable examples.
-As discussed in {{sec-groupnaming-app}} when considering the authority component and its host subcomponent in the Group URI, in practice an implementation would likely use an IP address literal as the host component of the Group URI, in order to reduce the size of the CoAP request.
-In particular, the Uri-Host Option can be fully elided in this case.
+Note that a group hostname is used in most examples to improve readability.
+As discussed in {{sec-groupnaming-app}}, in practice using an IP address literal as the host component of the Group URI reduces the size of the CoAP request message.
+In particular, the Uri-Host Option can be elided in this case.

-Also note that the Uri-Port Option does not appear in the examples, since the port number 5685 is already included in the CoAP request's UDP header (which is not shown in the examples).
+Also note that the Uri-Port Option does not appear in the examples, since the port number 5685 is already included in the CoAP request's UDP header (which is not shown in the examples) in the destination port field.

 ## Group Naming using the URI Path Component # {#sec-examples-app-group-naming-path}